dbcls/aidrd-llm/README.md

 ```

 - Run the following command to upload the knowledge base to Dify
-  - Note that you should execute this command in the same directory as the crawled knowledge JSON file because the JSON file includes relative paths to the PDFs.
+  - Note that you should execute this command in the root directory of this project because the JSON file includes relative paths to the PDFs.

 ```
 python upload_knowledge.py <CRAWLED_KNOWLEDGE_FILE> <KNOWLEDGE_BASE_NAME>